sipbs-compbiol/2021-05-11-strathclyde-online/lessons/openrefine/Steve_OpenRefine_Notes.md

 Initial notes:

-Use the overview of ecah lesson to provide an overview of the activities.
+Use the overview of each lesson to provide an overview of the activities.

 ## Setup